-7.3 Acting in a way which is inconsistent with this agreement may also constitute a separate breach of principles 2 and 5 of the Principles and paragraph 3.2 of the Code of Conduct for Firms.
+8.3 Acting in a way which is inconsistent with this agreement may also constitute a separate breach of principles 2 and 5 of the Principles and paragraph 3.2 of the Code of Conduct for Firms.

-8. Costs
+Costs

-8.1 The firm agrees to pay the costs of the SRA's investigation in the sum of ± 600 .
+9.1 The firm agrees to pay the costs of the SRA's investigation in the sum of ± 600 .
 Such costs are due within 28 days of a statement of costs due being issued by the SRA.

-The date of the is agreement is 2 April 2025.
 Search again [https://rules.sra.org.uk/consumers/solicitor-check/]